Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

-The remaining difficulty is the case when two longer pieces both admitting shortcuts are adjacent.
+The remaining difficulty is the case when two longer pieces both admitting shortcuts are adjacent, including the case when they overlap.
 If these pieces have the same degree, $m$ say, then they are not compatible, in the sense that when they are both fitted into the degree $m$ subdivision of $K^1$, the intersection of their images there will not be precisely equal to their intersection in $w$; if this was not the case, then they would combine to form a single piece of degree $m$.
 But now the same property also holds for their $H(Z)$-reductions, and so their reductions cannot be combined into a longer piece.
+Note also that the intersection of two such pieces consists of at most a power of a single letter.
 It remains to consider the case when two long pieces corresponding to different $m$ and $n$ are adjacent.
 In this case, it is possible for their endpoints to match up and some cancellation may take place at their boundaries.
-Viewing the terminal vertex of the first piece as a vertex of the degree $m$ subdivision of $P\subseteq K^1$ and the initial vertex of the second piece as a vertex of the degree $n$ subdivision of $P\subseteq K^1$, the only potential problem is when these two vertices correspond to a single vertex of $K^1$ of valence at least three, as opposed to corresponding to vertices of the subdivision that appear somewhere in the middle or an edge of $K^1$.
+Viewing the terminal vertex of the first piece as a vertex of the degree $m$ subdivision of $P\subseteq K^1$ and the initial vertex of the second piece as a vertex of the degree $n$ subdivision of $P\subseteq K^1$, the only potential problem is when these two vertices correspond to a single vertex of $K^1$ of valence at least three, as opposed to corresponding to vertices of the subdivision that appear somewhere in the middle of an edge of $K^1$.
 Again, no reduction will occur unless the same edge of $K^1-P$ appears with opposite sign at these ends.
 For example, the first piece might end $r^ms^mt^mu^mv^m$ and the second piece might begin $v^{-n}u^{-n}t^{-n}s^{-n}r^{-n}$, with $m,n>0$.
 Even in this case, since $m\neq n$ at most a power of one letter is lost, either from the end of the first piece (if $m<n$) or from the beginning of the second piece (if $m>n$), and so the first piece still has degree~$m$ and the second piece has degree~$n$.
 Thus no two adjacent long pieces can combine to form a longer piece, and the reduction (in the free group) of the word that they spell together is $H(Z)$-reduced and non-trivial. \end{proof}

 \begin{remark} The reader may prefer an alternative account of the above proof in terms of the simplicial complexes that are the conical subdivisions of the graphical Cayley complexes for $H'_P$ and for $H(Z)$.
 The graphical 1-skeleton of this complex is the Cayley graph of the group $H'_P$ (resp.~$H(Z)$) with the directed edges of $P$ (resp.~$K$) as generators.
 For each $n\in Z$ there is an orbit of 2-cells (resp.~graphical 2-cells) attached, with boundary the degree $n$ subdivision of $\partial P$ (resp.~the degree $n$ subdivision of $K^1$).
 In the conical subdivision this gives rise to an extra orbit of vertices for each $n\in Z$.
 Let $v'$ (resp.~$v$) be an orbit representative of the vertices in the graphical 1-skeleton, and for $n\in Z$ let $u'_n$ (resp.~$u_n$) be an orbit representative of the vertices at the centre of the degree $n$ subdivision of $\partial P$ (resp.~at the cone point in the cone on the degree $n$ subdivision of $K^1$).